bbauska/W3Cx-5of5/README.md

 You see that it works the same here, but I've just separated the two things.
 If I put directly this thing inside here, like it was before, it still works.
 Okay, so what is this syntax?
-In JavaScript, when you've got braces like that, opening braces and closing braces, it's called an object.
-And inside an object, you&apos;ve got properties and values.
-The properties have names: target, data, function, color, grid.
+In JavaScript, when you've got braces like that, opening braces and closing braces, it's called an object.</p>

+<p>And inside an object, you&apos;ve got properties and values.
+The properties have
+names: target, data, function, color, grid.
 And the values are after a column characters.
 The target is my function.
 The data is this thing.
-The grid is true, and so on&hellip; You separate the different properties of the object using a comma and sometimes, you can have some properties that in turn, have a value that is an object.</p>
+The grid is true, and so on&hellip;</p>

+<p>You separate the different properties of the object using a comma and sometimes, you
-<p>The xAxis property is equal to an object that has a property domain, that has
+can have some properties that in turn, have a value that is an object.
+The xAxis property is equal to an object that has a property domain, that has for values: &quot;-1, 1&quot;. </p>

-for values: &quot;-1, 1&quot;.
-And when you&apos;ve got brackets, opening and closing brackets, it&apos;s like that&hellip; That will define arrays of things in JavaScript.
+<p>And when you&apos;ve got brackets, opening and closing brackets, it&apos;s like
+that&hellip; That will define arrays of things in JavaScript.
 And an array of things is a list of enumerable elements.
 In that case, the domain has two elements: the minimum value and the maximum value.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 102. additional plotting function; sine in pink (75) ~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">